 1. Measurement Campaign for bands > 1GHz can start with the Rel-17 aligned labs that complete channel model validation at an early stage.
 The channel model validation results shall be submitted to RAN4 by formal T-docs.

 2. Conclude whether/how to down-select the bands in WID (n1/n77) before the start of Measurement Campaign (RAN4#108 is suggested).

+3. Labs should provide channel model validation results for band n1 no later than RAN4 #110 (Feb.
+2024) to participate in the Measurement Campaign at that band.

-3. Collect measurement results of commercial devices from the labs based on contribution-driven manner no later than RAN4#110 (Feb 2024).
+4. Collect measurement results of commercial devices from the labs based on contribution-driven manner at RAN4#110 (Feb 2024) and RAN4#110-bis (Apr 2024).

-4. Conclude FR1 MIMO OTA performance requirements no later than RAN4#112 (May 2024).
+5. Conclude FR1 MIMO OTA performance requirements no later than RAN4#111 (May 2024).